reganbaucke/JuDGE.jl/docs/src/tutorials.md

 perform the knapsack expansion is the difficult part of this optimization problem.

 ### Solving our problem using JuDGE

-First things first, we should bring into our workspace JuDGE, JuMP, and Gurobi using
+Let us first load the packages that we need to create and solve some simple `JuDGE` models.
 ```@example tutorial
-using JuDGE
-using JuMP
-using GLPK
+using JuDGE, JuMP, GLPK
 ```
-Using these libraries, we will now model and solve our optimization problem.

 The lifecycle of a `JuDGEModel` is the following:

-1. The definition of a `JuDGETree`;
+1. The definition of a `Tree`;
 2. defining the subproblems of the `JuDGEModel`;
 3. building the `JuDGEModel`;
 3. solving the `JuDGEModel`.

-The user's job is both Steps 1 and 2, while JuDGE will automatically perform Steps 3 and 4.
+The user's job is to complete Steps 1 and 2, while JuDGE will automatically perform Steps 3 and 4.

-A `JuDGETree` can be built in many different ways.
-A `JuDGETree` simply consists of the root node of the tree, and a list of all the nodes in the tree.
-This is defined as a nested set of subtrees, with the final nodes being leaf nodes.
-Each subtree simply defines its children, and there are functions that facilitate the calculation of its parent and the probability of arriving at the node, and the data that correspondes to the node, can be referenced through dictionaries.
+A `Tree` can be built in many different ways.
+A `Tree` simply consists of the root node of the tree, and a list of all the nodes in the tree.
+This is defined as a nested set of subtrees, with the final nodes being `Leaf` nodes.
+Each subtree simply defines its children, and there are functions that facilitate the calculation of its parent and the probability of arriving at the node, and the data that corresponds to the node, can be referenced through dictionaries.

-For now, we will build a tree of depth 3, where each node has 2 children with uniform probabilities using `buildtree`:
+For now, we will build a tree of depth 3, where each node has 2 children with uniform probabilities using `narytree`:
 ```@example tutorial
 mytree = narytree(2,2)
 ```